-I have a love of ancient feminine wisdom traditions, and exploring them through ritual, creativity, dance, music and writing.
+I have a love of ancient wisdom traditions, and exploring them through ritual, creativity, dance, music and writing.
 I have loved dance in its many forms since my early teen years.
 It was my beginning exploration of movement, embodied fun, and self-expression.
 As an adult, dance is part of my joyful play, self care, and spiritual practice.
 Dance inspires me with its many layers and complexities of expression.
 I love to bring dance into my work with clients, as metaphor and as practice.

 As a young 20 year old woman, I became deeply inspired and passionate about the experience of people living with HIV/AIDS following the death of a beloved family friend.
-I have maintained my commitment to both the LGBTQ and HIV/AIDS communities for three decades.
+I have maintained my commitment to both the LGBTQIA and HIV/AIDS communities for three decades.
 I have worked with the HIV/AIDS community in hospital, clinic, home health, and psychotherapy settings since 1994; and have been a frequent volunteer and fundraiser for people living with HIV/AIDS since 1988.

 I am a native Angeleno and spent my life living in and around Los Angeles until the Spring of 2017 when I moved to Santa Cruz, CA to explore a life near the forest and the ocean.
 After almost 49 years in Los Angeles, this was a big leap into trust that I could start over in a new town.